xtracdev/es-atom-pub/cmd/README.md

 docker run -p 8000:8000 --env-file ./setenv  xtracdev/atompub --linkhost localhost:8000 --listenaddr :8000
 </pre>

-For secure configuration, INSECURE_PUBLISHER must be set to 1 in the environment, and the paths to the private key, certificate, and CA certificate must be provided using the PRIVATE_KEY, CERTIFICATE, and CACERT environment variables, respectively.
+For secure configuration, INSECURE_PUBLISHER must be set to 0 in the environment if provided, and the paths to the private key, certificate, and CA certificate must be provided using the PRIVATE_KEY, CERTIFICATE, and CACERT environment variables, respectively.

+To run without MTLS configured (for local testing purposes only, definitely no for production), export INSECURE_PUBLISHER with the value 1.

 For test purposes, [this README](https://github.com/d-smith/go-examples/tree/master/mtls-proxy) has information on how to generate